Skip to Content

 There are all sorts of conventions surrounding what sort of pasta works best with different types of sauce.

-The wide flat strips of pasta grab hold of the sauce and large chunks of venison and holds it really well.
+The wide flat strips of pasta grab hold of the sauce and large chunks of venison, and hold them really well.
 The large shreds of venison are a perfect starting point to skewer before you twirl up the pasta.

 But it would work just as well with everything from tagliatelle to fettuccine and even linguini.